willhblackburn/crypto-end-user-best-practices-guide/README.md

 1. **Use an industry recommended hardware wallet and purchase from the provider or an authorized retailer.** You should not buy a used hardware wallet unless you are experienced.
 [Why should I not buy a used hardware wallet?](#why-should-i-usually-avoid-buying-a-used-hardware-wallet)
 2. **To use the hardware wallet when connected to a device, you should have to enter a passphrase or pin that you have created.**
-3. **The hardware wallet should be backed up by a mnemonic phrase, a series of words.**
+3. **The hardware wallet should be backed up by a mnemonic phrase, a series of words.** [What is a mnemonic phrase & why should it use one?](#what-is-a-mnemonic-phrase-and-why-should-it-use-one)
 4. **These words should be generated when YOU are setting up the wallet for the first time.** You should NEVER use a wallet that comes with a mnemonic phrase written down and/or is not generated on demand.
 5. **Write down the words on multiple pieces of paper.** Never type the words into your computer or take a picture of the paper for a backup.
 [Why should I not put my words on a computer or phone?](#why-should-i-never-put-my-mnemonic-backup-phrase-on-a-computer-or-take-a-picture-of-the-written-words)
 6. **Store the pieces of paper in separate safe places where others cannot get to them.** Such as a safe, safe deposit box, lockbox, etc. [Why store them in separate places?](#why-store-the-pieces-of-paper-in-separate-places)